jchidley/mkdocs-material-test/docs/Linux/2021-06-14-Booting-Linux-and-Other-Operating-Systems.md

 I have converted my computers, even the old ones, to UEFI to make things consistent.
 At a pinch, I can boot MBR disks.

 Booting a single operating system isn't trivial - just try to discover, in detail, how it's done for your favourite and you'll see what I mean (for example [Linux bootdisk](https://tldp.org/HOWTO/Bootdisk-HOWTO/index.html)).
 It's best to use programs that are designed to run in the UEFI environment directly and not things provided by any operating system.
 Because booting is a critical part of an operating systems, every single system is very particular how they do it and, generally, assumes that they have complete control over every part of the process and usually use a bootloader to do it.
-This means that operating systems usually interfere with other operating system's ability to boot sucessfully.
+This means that operating systems usually interfere with other operating system's ability to boot successfully.
 [GRUB](https://www.gnu.org/software/grub/manual/grub/grub.html) is a popular choice for bootloader and I've found that Ubuntu's version of GRUB will not boot Arch Linux successfully - giving "Authentication Errors" when I tried to login.

 ## Booting Sequence

 Keeping things simple, I use only UEFI capable hardware.
-The proccess is:
+The process is:

-1. Hardare boots, checks its boot order list (kept in NVRAM - non-volatile RAM) and runs the first item.
+1. Hardware boots, checks its boot order list (kept in NVRAM - non-volatile RAM) and runs the first item.
 If that doesn't work, it progresses down the list.
 1. If it's an EFI bootable operating system, you're done.
 1. If it is a "boot manager" - they're generally not good managers - or "boot loader" - ditto - then this runs and gives its choices.
 This process repeats until an operating system is booted.